October 21, 2020

 The Nursing Suite features three privacy rooms, a private restroom, sinks, changing tables, seating and other amenities to ease the stress of traveling for families.
 New artwork by local artists Lauren Boilini, Malayka Gormally, Leah M. Nguyen, and Tyna Ontko will be added to the space in the coming months.

 For families, we continue to have Mamava, or modular nursing spaces, located on each Concourse for your convenience.
 Please reference map of current locations.
 All Mamava units are wheelchair accessible and are lockable, private spaces with a table and outlet.

-There is currently one adult changing table in the North Satellite’s family restroom.
 A future addition of an adult changing table in the upcoming International Arrivals Facility (IAF) is set to open in early 2021.